An Efficient Recurrent Adversarial Framework for Unsupervised Real-Time Video Enhancement: Proposed Method

 \subsection{Architecture Design}

-In order to achieve fast runtimes, temporally consistent video, and strong training signals, we modify Recurrent Latent Space Propagation (RLSP)~\cite{rlsp2019}, a powerful recurrent architecture for supervised real-time video super-resolution (VSR).
+In order to achieve fast runtimes, temporally consistent video, and strong training signals, we modify RLSP~\cite{rlsp2019}, a powerful recurrent architecture for supervised real-time video super-resolution (VSR).
 Our modifications allow us to perform video quality mapping (VQM) with fully convolutional recurrent cells.
 Since every component in our setting benefits from recurrence, all networks ($G$,$H$ and $D$) are derived from RLSP.
+Recurrence allows for consistency in the temporal domain, as the processing at the current time step is constrained with the previous time step’s hidden state and it enables efficient temporal information accumulation in all architectures.
 In addition to a local view for improvement of properties like sharpness and contrast, VQM benefits from a global view of the input in order to perform spatially coherent enhancement, e.g. overall illumination and tone.
 For this purpose, we introduce a novel local and global module (LGM) within both of the generators and the discriminator.
-Combined with the recurrent design, LGM establishes a fully connected view from all the past spatial and temporal information in a sequence to individual pixels in the output.
-Such a design also perfectly suits the application of online inference with $G$, as it facilitates the maximum usage of the available information at each time step.
+Combined application of recurrence and LGM establishes a fully connected view from all the past spatial and temporal information in a sequence to individual pixels in the output, improving spatio-temporal consistency.
+Futhermore, such a design suits online inference with our enhancer $G$, as it facilitates the maximum usage of available information at each time step.

 \textbf{Local/Global Module (LGM):} Our introduced LGM block for efficient interleaved local and global information processing consists of two convolutional blocks.
 In addition to a standard local convolution block with a $k_l\times k_l$ kernel, a second block with a larger $k_g\times k_g$ kernel with stride $k_g$ extracts features from equidistant patches.
 Features $g\in \mathbb{R}^{H'\times W'\times F'}$ from this second block are average pooled in the spatial domain to obtain a global feature vector $v_g \in \mathbb{R}^{1\times 1\times F'}$.